>

 Is premium fuel worth it?

-For most people with regular cars, paying for premium fuel is not worth it.
-If you drive a normal petrol or diesel car, splurging on premium fuels will offer you very little benefit.
-If you make sure to get your car regularly checked and serviced, you should have no problems with engine deposits; and there are no real performance benefits from premium petrol.
+If you drive a normal petrol or diesel car, splurging on premium fuels will offer you minimal benefit.
+If you regularly get your car checked and serviced, you should have no problems with engine deposits, and there are no real performance benefits from premium petrol.

 How much more expensive is premium petrol?

-Premium petrol vs regular petrol.
+Premium petrol vs regular petrol comparison

 A difference in octane number is the key distinguishing factor between premium and regular petrol.
 Regular petrol is typically rated at an octane number of 95, and premium petrol is rated at 98.